Dimensional crossover via confinement in the lattice Lorentz gas

-The dynamics in a complex environment turns out to be rather intriguing even at equilibrium since persistent correlations characterize the decay of correlation functions via slow power-law decays rather than exponential ones.
-In general, long-time tails and persistent memory effects are known to be related to the singular behavior of transport coefficients \cite{AW_1970, ernst1971long, vB_1982}.
-For a $d$-dimensional fluid system the velocity autocorrelation function (VACF) encoding the time-dependent self-diffusion exhibits a decay of the form $t^{-d/2}$ due to slow diffusion of transverse momentum \cite{AW_1967, AW_1970, DorfmanCohen1970, Jeney2008, Franosch:2011df}.
+The dynamics in a complex environment turn out to be rather intriguing even at equilibrium since persistent correlations characterize the decay of correlation functions via slow power-law decays rather than exponential ones.
+In general, long-time tails and persistent memory effects are related to the singular behavior of transport coefficients \cite{AW_1970, ernst1971long, vB_1982}.
+For a $d$-dimensional fluid system the velocity autocorrelation function (VACF) encoding time-dependent self-diffusion exhibits a decay of the form $t^{-d/2}$ due to slow diffusion of transverse momentum \cite{AW_1967, AW_1970, DorfmanCohen1970, Jeney2008, Franosch:2011df}.
 The above picture still persists, albeit with a different decay, when the dynamics takes place in a quenched disordered environment such as in the Lorentz model.
 The lack of momentum conservation and the repeated scatterings of the tracer with the same obstacle yield a long-time tail $t^{-(d+2)/2}$ \cite{VANLEEUWEN1967457, WEIJLAND196835, EvB_1981, vB_1982, Hanna_1981,Mandal_2019}.
 On the theoretical side, the Lorentz model has emerged as a paradigmatic model for the description of the dynamics in complex environment.
 In its lattice version, the TP explores a random array of fixed and impenetrable obstacles arranged on a lattice.
-The VACF of the two-dimensional Lattice Lorentz gas was calculated to first order of the density \cite{OK_nieuwenhuizen_3} and later confirmed by computer simulations \cite{FRENKEL1987385}.
-Progresses on the driven lattice Lorentz gas have been obtained in the last decade, in particular, the equilibrium dynamics to first order of the density \cite{OK_nieuwenhuizen_3, OK_nieuwenhuizen_2, OK_nieuwenhuizen_4, OK_nieuwenhuizen_1, VANLEEUWEN1967457, WEIJLAND196835, ernst1971long} has been generalized to an exact analytical solution for the case of a force pulling the tracer \cite{LF_2013, LF_2017, LF_2018new, LBF_2018, Squarcini_2024_LLG_discrete_time}.
-Similarly, also the complementary situation of a tracer particle moving in a dense environment of mobile particle on a lattice has been investigated analytically \cite{Benichou_2013, Benichou_2014, Benichou_2016} (see \cite{Jack_2008, Illien_2013, Basu_2014, Illien_2014, BSV_2015, Illien_2015, Shafir_2024} for exact results for lattice models).
-Understanding how geometry, dimensionality and crowding affect the transport properties in crowded environments is a challenge for theory that this work wants to address.
+The VACF of the two-dimensional Lattice Lorentz gas was calculated to first order in the density \cite{OK_nieuwenhuizen_3} and later confirmed by computer simulations \cite{FRENKEL1987385}.
+Progresses on the driven lattice Lorentz gas have been obtained in the last decade, in particular, the equilibrium dynamics to first order in the density \cite{OK_nieuwenhuizen_3, OK_nieuwenhuizen_2, OK_nieuwenhuizen_4, OK_nieuwenhuizen_1, VANLEEUWEN1967457, WEIJLAND196835, ernst1971long} has been generalized to an exact analytical solution for the case of a force pulling the tracer \cite{LF_2013, LF_2017, LF_2018new, LBF_2018, Squarcini_2024_LLG_discrete_time}.